RI DAILY

 The experience inspired twenty years of intensive research and the recording of thousands of Life Between Lives sessions.
 An institute was founded to support and collect the research.

-Summarizing what’s been learned from Life Between Lives research, Newton and colleagues have documented people’s revelations of the interstices in which they say they exist between incarnations — without physical bodies.
+Summarizing what’s been learned from Life Between Lives research, Newton and colleagues have documented people’s revelations of the interstices.
+They say they exist between incarnations.
+They exist without physical bodies.

 These are spaces occupied by them not just before and after incarnations, but also during them.
-What he discovered is that our “lives between lives” are our constant lives, spent in a place where we’re permanently rooted.
+He discovered that our “lives between lives” are our constant lives.
+They are spent in a place where we’re permanently rooted.

-Although the full complexity and depth of these experiences is beyond our grasp, mountains of documentation tells us that we’re privileged to become human as a learning, experiencing initiative from an essential place from which we extend ourselves and to which we always return.
+The full complexity and depth of these experiences is beyond our grasp.
+Mountains of documentation tell us that we’re privileged to become human.
+We do so as a learning and experiencing initiative.
+This comes from an essential place from which we extend ourselves.
+It is also a place to which we always return.

 Dr. Jeffrey Long Finds Statistical Proof